onareach/physics/Web_Prototype_on_Heroku_and_Vercel/Migrating Front-End of Physics Web App from Heroku to Vercel.md

     🔍  Inspect: https://vercel.com/david-longs-projects-14094a66/physics_web_app/5xyyhchwjsehrSNXJwctwVRRRxKU [699ms]
     ✅  Production: https://physicsweb-qzhqw8vdi-david-longs-projects-14094a66.vercel.app [699ms]

-Note that the production URL is changed.
+Note that the production URL has changed.

 #### 5. Copy the Last Vercel Product URL to app.py

-Copy the new Vercel URL into the app.py file.
+Copy the new Vercel URL into `app.py`.
 Note the Vercel URL listed in the CORS section just below the localhost entry.
 (The localhost entry is kept so the program will run both locally (with localhost:3000 and at the public URL provided by Vercel.)

     # app.py
     # This app.py was created in order to expose an API endpoint for